tc39/proposal-ses/README.md

 the caller's own or
 not.
-[Caja's Domado library](https://github.com/google/caja/blob/master/src/com/google/caja/plugin/domado.js) uses exactly this technique to emulate most of the conventional browser and DOM APIs by mapping the confined code's virtual DOM into portions of the "physical" DOM, as the caller specifies.
+[Caja's Domado library](https://github.com/google/caja/blob/master/src/com/google/caja/plugin/domado.js) uses exactly this technique to emulate most of the conventional browser and DOM APIs, by mapping the confined code's virtual DOM into the portions of the caller's "physical" DOM that the caller specifies.
 In this sense, the confined code is like user-mode code in an operating system, whose virtual memory accesses are mapped to physical memory by a mapping it does not see or control.
 Domado remaps uri space in a similar manner.
 By emulating the browser api, much existing browser code runs compatibly in a virtualized browser environment as configured by the caller using SES and Domado.

 Of course, the Compartments and Virtualized Powers patterns can be composed, enabling one to *temporarily* invite potentially malicious